ametanishant/newstack/content/_index.md

 ---
-title: TMC SRE Handbook
+title: Hawkeye SRE Handbook
 ---

 ## About

-Welcome to the TMC SRE handbook site!
-This site contains various documentation used by the TMC SRE team.
+Welcome to the Hawkeye SRE handbook site!
+This site contains various documentation used by the Hawkeye SRE team.

 ## Getting started